mantidproject/documents/Presentations/ORNLConstrux.md

 * Most bugs are syntactically valid - compiler warnings
 * Placement of curly braces standards don't really matter - [clang-format](http://clang.llvm.org/docs/ClangFormat.html)
-* Code complexity is what matters - more difficult to understand
+* Code complexity is what matters - hard to understand code is bad
 * Enforce as much of the standard as possible with tools

 ---